marqs85/cps2_digiav/board/cps1/README.md

 * 3pcs 2x5 U-type pin headers
 * ribbon cable
 * coaxial cable (~40cm)
+* hookup for PCB buttons
+  * if using JAMMA buttons: 2x 15cm wires
+  * if using external buttons: wires and 2pcs 0603 10k SMD resistors
+  * if using CPS2 I/O Interface, 1pcs of XHP-2, 1pcs ASXHSXH22K305 and 2pcs 0603 10k SMD resistors

 Installation instructions are found in doc/install.md .